-Stony-faced, silent synagogue massacre suspect held without bond
+Synagogue massacre suspect ordered held without bond

 The charges against him include violation of U.S. civil rights laws in what federal prosecutors say was a hate crime.

-Bowers only spoke during the hearing to give his name, state that he understood the charges against him and to say that he lacked the funds to pay for an attorney to represent him.
+Bowers only spoke during the hearing to give his name, acknowledge that he understood the charges against him and to say that he lacked the funds to pay for an attorney.
 He spoke in a calm voice and signed the papers handed to him with a steady hand.

 Only at the end of the hearing when he was wheeled out of the courtroom did Bowers appear unsettled, turning his head in apparent confusion.